nightscout/trio-docs/docs/EN/settings/configuration/preferences/dynamicsettings.md

 :::{caution}
 ***Adjustment Factor (AF) is not a safety limiter***
  - Increasing AF means you are telling the system that ALL dynamically calculated ISF/CR values have not been aggressive enough, and you want the system to make them more aggressive.
- - Decreasing AF means you are telling the system that ALL dynamically calculated values are too aggressive, and to make them lower.
+ - Decreasing AF means you are telling the system that ALL dynamically calculated values are too aggressive, and to make them less so.
 :::

 ## Sigmoid Function